 ・Association: Excitement, enthusiasm, adventure, vibrance, warmth, rejuvenation, encouragement, social, confident, overbearing, dependent, inexpensive.

 ・Reactions: Increases appetite, socialization, contentment, and oxygen to the brain.
 Enhances assurance, happiness, confidence, understanding, and senses of activity.

 The eye-catching yellow is the brightest color of the visible spectrum.
 Therefore, it is often linked to the sun, light, and enlightenment.
 However, overusing the attention-catching traits can hinder the positive psychological effects of color.

 ・Association: Optimism, clarity, energy, enlightenment, joy, intelligence, analytical thinking, creativity, critical, impatient, impulsive, pessimism, jealousy, cowardice, and deception.

 ・Reactions: Increases mental activity, muscle energy, and confidence.
 Stimulates the nervous system and memory.
 Enhances communication, vitality, and vision.

 Green is the color we usually see most in nature representing life, renewal, and growth.
-It is known to be the most restful color for our eyes to view and frequently used in color therapy for its soothing and relaxing effects.
+Furthermore, in color psychology, it is the most restful color for our eyes to view.
+Moreover, color therapy frequently utilizes green for its soothing psychological effects on the subconscious mind.
 Utilizing green in your home interior can help you feel relaxed and refreshed when you come home.

 ・Association: Growth, renewal, balance, calmness, harmony, compassion, hope, fertility, freshness, environment, eco-conscious, health, money, finances, banking, ambition, greed, and mold.